HowardLee134/HowardLee134/README.md

 - 🔭 I’m currently working on a VR application for a 3D Tooth visualization for UOP Dental students

-- 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/minglee199668/)

 - 💼 Current seeking for a Full-time job opportunity.

+- 📄 Know about my experiences: [LinkedIn](https://www.linkedin.com/in/minglee199668/)

 - 😄 Pronouns: He/Him.

 <h3 align="left">Connect with me:</h3>